mateuszjurewicz/tensorflow_speech_recognition/README.md

 <p align="center">
   <img src="./imgs/graph_1.png" alt="tensorboard model graph">
 </p>

+In case you're interested in setting up a good system of monitoring your scalars and histograms through tensorboard, I recommend source [13].

 ## Next Steps
 This section discusses possible ways of expanding this project, ways of